Table of Contents

 • How payments should be submitted

 It can be a good idea to have an attorney prepare the loan agreement so all the required conditions are included.
-Once you make the loan, you’ll need to make sure that the company repays the debt and upholds the terms of agreement.
+After you make the loan, you’ll need to make sure that the company repays the debt and upholds the terms of agreement.

 Tax Considerations of Lending Money to Your LLC

 When you receive payments from your LLC, they will be split between principal and interest.
 The Internal Revenue Service (IRS) considers any interest paid to you as taxable income, even if it’s interest on a loan you made to your own company.
-The principal amount your LLC pays back, however, is not counted as taxable income because you already paid tax on it the year you had that income.
+The principal amount your LLC pays back, however, is not counted as taxable income because you already paid tax on it the year you originally received that income.

 Can You Recover a Loan From Your LLC in Case of Bankruptcy?

 The answer depends on your LLC’s existing debts and what was agreed to in the loan agreement.

 In a bankruptcy proceeding, lenders with secured loans get first priority.
 Any of your LLC’s assets that have already been spoken for by a lender would be liquidated to pay those debts first.
-If all of the LLC’s assets are not already spoken for, you might be able to seize them to recover the loan if such action was stipulated in your loan agreement under what would happen as a result of unmet payments.
+If all of the LLC’s assets are not already spoken for, you might be able to seize what’s left to recover your loan – if it was stipulated in your loan agreement that such action would happen if payments were unmet.

 Can You Charge Interest on a Loan to Your LLC?

-Keep in mind that interest paid to you (even if it’s a loan you made) is considered taxable income by the IRS.
+Keep in mind that interest paid to you (even if it’s on a loan you made) is considered taxable income by the IRS.

 Pros and Cons of Loaning Money to Your LLC